py-lama/loglama/scripts/README.md

 ### Compatibility Layer

-If you need to maintain compatibility with both PyLogs and LogLama during a transition period, you can use the compatibility layer provided in `loglama.compat`.
+If you need to maintain compatibility with both LogLama and LogLama during a transition period, you can use the compatibility layer provided in `loglama.compat`.

 ```python
 # Instead of importing directly from loglama or loglama